Skip to Content Facebook Feature Image

 Among those killed was a mosque security guard, who police believe “played a pivotal role” in keeping the attack from being “much worse,” Wahl said.

-The center is the largest mosque in San Diego County and includes the Al Rashid School that offers courses in Arabic language, Islamic studies and the Quran for students ages 5 and up, according to its website.
+The center is the largest mosque in San Diego County and includes the Al Rashid School, which offers courses in Arabic language, Islamic studies and the Quran for students ages 5 and up, according to its website.

 Police responded within four minutes of being called, Wahl said.
 As they arrived, gunshots rang out a few blocks away where a landscaper was shot at but uninjured.
 The shooters were found dead in a vehicle stopped in the middle of a road nearby, he said.